 - After sun drying the ragi, dry roast the ragi in a pan in low flame for 5 minutes or until it's toasted.
 Remove from the pan and cool it down.

 - Take the roasted ragi to a dry mixer jar and blend it to a smooth powder.
 Sieve the powder well.
-Cool it down and store in a air tight container.
+Cool it down and store in an airtight container.

-- You can store this sprouted ragi powder in airtight container and keep it in refrigerator.
+- You can store this sprouted ragi powder in an airtight container and keep it in the refrigerator.
 It stays well 2 to 3 months.

 - Sprouted ragi would have tiny sprouts.
-If you can't see the tiny sprouts, sprinkle little water and sprout it for another couple of hours or more.
+If you can't see the small sprouts, sprinkle little water and sprout it for another couple of hours or more.

-- Make sure you cool down completely after roasting & blending.
-Otherwise it will let out moisture.
+- Make sure you cool down thoroughly after roasting & blending.
+Otherwise, it will let out moisture.

 - You can also grind the ragi in mill if you're preparing larger quantities.

-- If grinding at home, do it in intervals in order to avoid overheating of the blender.
+- If grinding at home, do it in intervals to avoid overheating of the blender.

 - Always check with your pediatrician before introducing any new food.